-Larry Nemirow’s areas of expertise include partnership and corporate income taxation, natural resource taxation, tax aspects of mergers and acquisitions, foreign income taxation, and income tax controversies .
+Larry Nemirow’s areas of emphasis include partnership and corporate income taxation, natural resource taxation, tax aspects of mergers and acquisitions, foreign income taxation, and income tax controversies.
 He is past chair of the Executive Council of the Colorado Bar Association Section of Taxation.
 Mr. Nemirow co-authored the chapter entitled “U.S. Taxation of International Transactions,” in The International Lawyer’s Deskbook, 2nd Edition, published by the American Bar Association (2002).
-He has been named in Best Lawyers in America® since 2004 in the area of Tax Law and is a member of the American College of Tax Counsel.
-Best Lawyers also named him the “Lawyer of the Year” in Denver for Tax Law (for 2015) and for Litigation and Controversy-Tax (for 2016).
+He has been named in The Best Lawyers in America® in the area of Tax Law since 2004 and is a member of the American College of Tax Counsel.
+In 2020 and 2021, Mr. Nemirow was named a “Leader in Their Field” for Tax by Chambers USA and was “Top Ranked” by Chambers USA for 2022.
+Best Lawyers also named him the “Lawyer of the Year” in Denver for Tax Law (for 2015 and 2018) and for Litigation and Controversy-Tax (for 2016 and 2022).
+He was selected by 5280 Magazine as a Top Lawyer for several years, including 2023.
+Mr. Nemirow was awarded Law Week Colorado’s Barrister’s Best 2017 as the “People’s Choice” Lawyer for Tax Law.

 Before law school, Mr. Nemirow was an assistant professor and taught philosophy at Haverford College in Haverford, Pennsylvania.